ogghst/grownode/docs/leaves.md

 # Leaves

 This page aims to give you necessary knowledge over the Leaves management framework.

-## Build your own Leaf

-This section is intended for users that want to build new leaves.
+Is intended for users that want to use preconfigured leaves or to build new leaves.
 It's a rather simple task and many working examples are present in the `leaves` folder.

+## Leaves concepts

+A Leaf is tipycally used to bridge the hardware layer, supported by a collection of Parameters that represents the inputs and outputs of its operations.

+A Leaf can also be used to coordinate other leaves by sending messages and modifying their parameters.

-In order to approach to this topic, you must know the parameter API features.
+In order to approach to this topic, you must understand the parameter API features.

 ### Parameter declaration